Dynamics of collective minds in online communities: Discussion

-Beyond online news communities, our model can be easily generalized to understand collective dynamics on other kinds of digital platforms.
-On platforms such as Reddit and 4chan, each user can be modeled as an editor who can align, amplify, and reframe news about real-world events in line with their own preferences and the perceived semantic network of their followers.
+However, the framework is readily extensible to other types of digital platforms and can incorporate additional processes relevant to collective dynamics.
+On platforms such as Reddit and 4chan, each user can be modeled as a decentralized editor who aligns, amplifies, and reframes news about real-world events in line with their own preferences and the perceived semantic network of their followers.
 On platforms such as YouTube and TikTok, we can model multiple layers of filters in addition to the users themselves, including platform policies and diverse recommendation algorithms.
-The model can also be extended to incorporate other aspects of the dynamics of digital platforms, including the effects of several influences at once, the influence of group emotions \cite{goldenberg2020collective}, the interaction between communities, topic-level filter and memory strengths, as well as feedback from the communities that may alter the general semantic network.
+The model can also be extended to incorporate other aspects of the dynamics of digital platforms, including the effects of several influences at once, the influence of group emotions \cite{goldenberg2020collective}, the interaction between communities, topic-level filter, and memory strengths, as well as feedback from the communities that may alter the general semantic network.
+In this paper, we examined the effects of different influences in isolation.
+However, real-world scenarios often involve multiple concurrent and interacting forces.
+Future explorations of the model could investigate these compound effects by applying combinations of influences simultaneously.
+We also assumed a unified internal structure within each community and did not model information flow between communities.
+Incorporating internal heterogeneity and cross-community interactions would allow the model to capture the dynamics of belief diversity, subgroup polarization, and the diffusion across community boundaries.

 In summary, this work provides a foundation for a more rigorous understanding of different influences on collective minds.
-The model can help anticipate changes in community discourse that could occur because of different editorial policies, changes in membership, and adversarial influences such as trolling.
-It also helps anticipate the benefits of editorial and community practices aimed at reducing echo chambers and countering toxic speech, such as more inclusive representation of events in the outside world and counterspeech.
-Our results reveal the sources of both fragility and robustness of collective minds, informing a path toward healthier collective discourse and behaviors.
+The model can help anticipate changes in community discourse that may result from different editorial policies, shifts in membership, and adversarial influences such as trolling.
+It also helps anticipate the benefits of editorial and community practices aimed at reducing echo chambers and countering toxic speech, such as more inclusive representation of events in the outside world and the use of counterspeech.
+Our results reveal the sources of both the fragility and the robustness of collective minds, informing a path toward healthier collective discourse and behavior.